benjaminwand/bezier-curve-length/README.md

 ## Process
 1. Create Bézier curves from random points.
 Those curves look wild.
 2. Run linear regression with the distances of the points as x and the length as y.
 This made the formulae below.
-3. Test model on curves of my former design projects ([cookie cutters](https://github.com/benjaminwand/cookie-cutters)).
+3. (Only in the 2d files:) test model on curves of my former design projects ([cookie cutters](https://github.com/benjaminwand/cookie-cutters)).
 Works fine / good prediction.
+(I don’t have test data for the 3d models.)

 ## Spoiler
 Given a curve with points labeled as such: